 - a.
 Provide response resources at the request of the SERT Leader. - b.
-Provide financial support for damages to property. - c.
-Educate State and local officials to inform of the recovery assistance available and how to apply for it. - d.
+If approved, execute programs that provide financial support for damages to property. - c.
+Educate state and local officials to inform of the recovery assistance available and how to apply for it. - d.
 Monitor recovery process to ensure the timely delivery of eligible assistance and compliance with the law and regulations. - e.
 Provide immediate and critical storm information for decision making through the Hurricane Liaison Team (HLT).